PREDICT-DPACC/subject-id-gen/README.md

 }
 ```

-In addition, `.env.local` must have:
+Then, the `BASE_URL` property in `.env.local` must also be changed to reflect the hostname:

 ```cfg
 BASE_URL=http://rc-predict-dev.partners.org/idgen